Sous-Chefs-Boneyard/website/content/docs/cookbook-support.md

 - Features we require that are only in a later version of the chef client
 - Bugs which reqiure a certian version of the chef client
-- Ruby versions which are closely tied to chef version
+- Ruby versions which are closely tied to Chef Infra Client versions

 However as always we wecome pull-requests to extend our support across multiple versions